Seven hills of Athens

 7 Tourkovounia

-Anchesmos was the ancient name for Tourkovounia means Turkish mountains, but also that term comes from Lycovounia, the mountain of the wolves, such as Lycabettus.
-Located in modern Galatsi, an urban area of Athens is also the highest point of Athens (373 m), that is why the Ottoman garrison was also there.
-Moreover, an Ottoman cemetery was there.
+Anchesmos was the ancient name for the area known as Tourkovounia, which means “Turkish mountains.”
+However, the term also derives from “Lycovounia,” meaning “the mountain of the wolves,” similar to the name Lycabettus.
+Located in the modern area of Galatsi, an urban district of Athens, Tourkovounia is also the highest point in Athens at 373 meters.
+This was the reason why the Ottoman garrison was stationed there.
+Additionally, an Ottoman cemetery was located on Tourkovounia.